Christopher Hitchens: Political views

+Cultural issues

 Hitchens held complex views on abortion; being ethically opposed to it in most instances, and believing that a foetus was entitled to personhood, while holding ambiguous and changing views on its legality.
 In a 1988 interview with Crisis Magazine, Hitchens wrote: "It might interest your readers to know that Margaret Thatcher voted to keep capital punishment, to keep homosexuality criminal, to make divorce harder to get, and for the abortion bill.
 I gather that she's since changed her position on the latter.
 My own vote would have been, as so often, exactly the reverse of hers."
 However, Hitchens argued that the issue was cynically used by self-described pro-life politicians, and doubted that they sincerely desired to legally prohibit abortion.
 In the same 1988 interview with Crisis Magazine he stated: "Once you allow that the occupant of the womb is even potentially a life, it cuts athwart any glib invocation of "the woman's right to choose" and that:

 I would like to see something much broader, much more visionary.
 We need a new compact between society and the woman.
 It's a progressive compact because it is aimed at the future generation.
 It would restrict abortion in most circumstances.
 Now I know most women don't like having to justify their circumstances to someone.
 'How dare you presume to subject me to this?' some will say.

 But sorry, lady, this is an extremely grave social issue.
 It's everybody's business.

-Hitchens supported gun rights and supported same-sex marriage.